markusressel/TutorialTooltip/README.md

 ##### Advanced
 ---

-There are other builder methods you can use to further customize the look of the indicator.
-Just have a look at the ```IndicatorBuilder``` class.

-A complete example would look something like this:
+Just like with the message you can further customize the indicator with something similar to this:

     final Activity activity = this;